Free cycle training available

-Learn to cycle with a free one-to-one session tailored to you.
-You'll practice in a safe, off-road environment with a fully qualified instructor.
-In a session you'll learn the basics, build skills and gain confidence to navigate your local area.
+Learn to cycle with a free one-to-one session tailored to your needs.
+You’ll practice in a safe, off-road environment with a fully qualified instructor.
+In a session you’ll learn the basics, build skills and gain confidence to navigate your local area.

 Perfect your cycling techniques with a free one-to-one session from a fully qualified trainer.
 Improve your performance when dealing with complex junctions, heavy traffic or cycling at night and receive assurance that you are cycling efficiently and effectively.
-Sessions are tailored to your needs and fully funded by TfL.
+Sessions are tailored to your needs.
+Click here to book your session.

 Gain confidence and learn skills to cycle as a family with a free family cycling session.
-In the session a qualified instructor will teach you how to cycle with children, using quiet routes and parks.
+In the session a qualified instructor will teach you how to cycle with children aged 7 or over, using quiet routes and parks.
 These sessions offer the opportunity to build on, or prepare for Bikeability skills taught in schools.

 Cycling is a fun way for youngsters to keep fit while getting around their local area.
 Cycle training will teach them the skills they need to ride more safely.
 The Bikeability scheme rewards youngsters for taking part in cycle training.
 They can work their way through the following three levels as they move from primary to secondary school.